• Student Management System

 Why do we do forward bends in yoga?

-I heard an interesting theory that older women who have osteoporosis in their spine, shouldn’t practice forward bends because of the risk for additional fractures.
-This theory is a result of a study of three patients who experienced new pain and fractures after doing “yoga flexion exercises”.
+I heard an interesting theory that older women who have osteoporosis in their spine shouldn’t practice forward bends because of the risk of additional fractures.
+This theory is based on a study of three patients who experienced new pain and fractures after doing “yoga flexion exercises.”
 I find it curious since our everyday lives are full of flexion.
 Try putting on pants or socks without flexing your spine.
-Should the women avoid those activities as well?
+Should women avoid those activities as well?

-After careful reading it becomes clear that when the study talks about “strenuous yoga flexion exercises”, it doesn’t mean just forward bends.
-It specifically lists poses like Paschimottanasana (which is a forward bend), but also Bridge pose and Shoulderstand, both of which put the cervical spine in the extreme flexed position.
-So the study isn’t really talking about forward bends, but more about extreme spinal flexion.
+After careful reading, it becomes clear that when the study talks about “strenuous yoga flexion exercises,” it doesn’t mean just forward bends.
+It specifically lists poses like Paschimottanasana (which is a forward bend), but also the Bridge pose and Shoulderstand, both of which put the cervical spine in the extreme flexed position.
+The study isn’t really talking about forward bends but more about extreme spinal flexion.
 Why would we ever recommend that to somebody with osteoporosis in the spine?!
 In addition, another study shows that the negative effects of “strenuous yoga flexion exercises” are neutralized by doing extension poses.
 Isn’t that how we usually structure our yoga practices?

 There are many forward bends that are very useful for the body; and even deep forward bends like Uttanasana and Paschimottanasana done with proper technique and adapted to the needs of the student, should NOT stress the spine.
 Today we begin a conversation about the kinds of forward bends that are out there, what they are for and how we can minimize the risk while practicing them.